freeCodeCamp/chinese/chinese/articles/git-rebase-handbook.md

 In this tutorial, you learned about `git rebase`, a super-powerful tool to rewrite history in Git.
 You considered a few use cases where `git rebase` can be helpful, and how to use it with one, two, or three parameters, with and without the `--onto` switch.

 I hope I was able to convince you that `git rebase` is powerful – but also that it is quite simple once you get the gist.
-It is a tool to "copy-paste" commits (or, more accurately, patches).
+It is a tool to "copy-paste" Commits (or, more accurately, patches).
 And it's a useful tool to have under your belt.

 # Additional References